NoellePatterson/ffc-readme/wet-season.md

 # Peak magnitude component charactersitics

-The following two metrics, peak magnitude start timing and peak magnitude season baseflow magnitude, characterize the overall peak magnitude season of the water year, and complement the other high flow metrics.
+The following two metrics, wet-season start timing and wet-season baseflow magnitude, characterize the wet season portion of the water year.